jamiejamiebobamie/pegaFlashcards/notes.md

 	each node
 In terms are of logging are rulesets and the Pega class hierarchy important?
 	no, they are irrelevant to logging.
-PegaRULES Log Analyzer (PLA)
+PegaRULES Log Analyzer (PLA) is a standalone...
-	a standalone web application that developers and system administrators can use to view summaries of console logs.
+	web application that developers and system administrators can use to view summaries of console logs.
 Use the PegaRULES Log Analyzer (PLA) to:
 	test new or reconfigured Pega applications during user acceptance testing (UAT) do performance and stress testing